|Computer 101 SIG

 General meetings are held the second Saturday of the month from 1:00 to 3:30 p.m. at the Senior Activity Center (SAC) in Greeley Colorado.
 The format of the meetings usually consists of two 40-minute presentations, a few short presentations, announcements, and a Q&A period that allows attendees to get answers to their computer-related questions.
 An open wireless network--paid for and supported by CUGG--is available as a free service to the public at the SAC.

 Nominations for officers are taken at the January meeting and elections are held at the February meeting.
 A Christmas party with a gift exchange, refreshments, and short presentations is held each December.

 Please let us know if you have any program suggestions or would like to volunteer in giving a presentation.

 Board meetings are held the third Thursday of the month beginning at 7:00 p.m.
 The format consists of reviewing the group's current finances, planning the agenda for future general meetings, and covering other topics as needed in fulfilling CUGG's objective.
 All members of the public are welcome to attend.

 Please let us know if you would like to nominate someone for the board of directors.

 The Random Access newsletter is published monthly on CUGG's website.
 The content consists of original reviews, advice, viewpoints, and other material written by CUGG members.
 We encourage members to contribute whenever possible for the benefit of members and the public.

 As CUGG is a 501(C)(3) non-profit organization, your donations to CUGG may be tax-deductible.
-For more information or to make a donation, please feel to contact the CUGG treasurer, Eric Moore.
+For more information or to make a donation, please feel to contact the CUGG treasurer, Frank Whiteley.
 For information about how much you can deduct from your taxes, please consult the IRS Tax Information for Contributors.